vezzolter/DSA/DataStructures/LinkedList/CircularLinkedList/CircularLinkedList.md

 ```

 ## Iterators Implementation
+Since there are various types of iterators that can be implemented, it's common practice to define them in separate classes and files.
+However, despite being implemented separately, their underlying principles are usually similar, with only slight adjustments for specific purposes.
+To keep things simpler and avoid cluttering the core concepts, this container implements regular and constant iterator classes.
+Those iterators cover the basic $[begin, end)$ range and demonstrates how typical iterators operations are handled, as well as how the iterators classes are integrated into the circular linked list container.

+---
 The `Iterator` class is defined as a public nested class within the `CLL` container.
 This design makes `Iterator` accessible to users, enabling them to traverse and interact with list elements directly.
 Given the simplicity of the `Iterator` class, its functions are defined inline within the container's header file.

 ```cpp